insin/react-heatpack/README.md

 Small images will be inlined as `data:` URIs and larger images will be served up by webpack.

+## Rationale & Workflow

+I noticed that while my production webpack config tended to be tailored to each project's needs, the config for hot reloading during development was fairly uniform and could be used across multiple projects.

+This module provides a generic hot reloading config and takes care of hooking up its webpack depedencies, so you can focus on the interesting bit during initial development.

+The workflow this module is intended to enable is:

+1. Have an idea for a React component/library/app/etc.
+2. `npm install` whatever you need.
+3. Write some initial code: a React component or a module which runs `React.render(...)`.
+4. Run `heatpack` to serve it up and get back to working on your idea, with code and styles hot reloading as you work.

 ## Recommended modules

 * [react-router](https://github.com/rackt/react-router) - hot reloadable nested routing
 * [redux](https://github.com/gaearon/redux) - hot reloadable Flux

+If you need a fully-fledged dev/test/prod webpack setup, or a well-commented reference for how to build one, try [cesarandreu/web-app](cesarandreu/web-app).

 ## MIT Licensed